Fragtality/PilotsDeck/README.md

 The Communication is Bi-Directional - it does not only send Commands into the Sim, it can also read & display a Controls State and can basically display any Value you want (as Text or Graphical Representation).
 It uses the full Potential the StreamDeck has to offer for FlightSimmers: it is also a *Display* Device, not *just* Buttons!<br/>
 The Plugin can also switch between StreamDeck Profiles (on multiple Decks) when the Aircraft (Model) and FSUIPC Profile change.<br/>
 Another "Feature" would be that you can "read" Values via [Lua-Scripts](README.md#lua-values).<br/><br/>
 As there is no Sim-specific Library involved (only FSUIPC in form of the .NET Client), the Plugin should automatically connect to all FSUIPC Versions & Variants.
-Which Features / Action Types work depends on the Sim / the FSUIPC Variant.
+Which Features / Action Types work depends on the Sim / the FSUIPC Variant (and if it is free or registered).
 It is developed on Prepar3D&#x00AE;, so this Readme describes the Features which work there.
 <br/><br/>
 ## Plugin Requirements
 Uhm ...
 I'd say a FlightSim, \*UIPC and StreamDeck (Software) installed and working would be a bloody good Start :laughing:<br/>